5jt/APLTreeUtils/README.md

 ## Contributing

-The sole purpose of this repository is to make contributions as easy as possible.
-We
+The sole purpose of this repository is to make contribution as easy as possible.
+We use the [Forking Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow).

   1. Fork the repository in GitHub and clone to your local machine.
   2. Load the WS.